zalando/riptide/README.md

 Consumers can be used to trigger some dedicated function and they work well if no return value is required.

 Functions on the other hand are used to apply a transformation and their result must be captured.
 Captured values can later be retrieved, e.g. to produce a return value.
-Please be aware that captures are not available when using `AsyncRest`.

 ```java
 final Optional<Success> success = rest.execute(..)